Loading

 ED1 is an executive directive, not a codified ordinance.
 It can be revised retroactively.
 The RA-zone exclusion stripped fast-track protections from projects already filed.
 HAA provided the legal backstop — but it took 2 years of litigation.

-Intelligence compiled from 6 news articles, California Government Code §65589.5, ED1 text, and court filings
+Cited research compiled from 6 news articles, California Government Code §65589.5, ED1 text, and court filings

-7 DocumentsEvery finding cited to the source.
+Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI maps every approval pathway — including executive directives, their legal basis, and their political stability.
+RealClear maps every approval pathway — including executive directives, their legal basis, and their political stability.
 Before any attorney is billed.
 Before any filing fee is paid.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions